0xAX/linux-insides/Booting/linux-bootstrap-3.md

 }
 ```

 First of all we put `0x0000` to the `FS` register and `0xffff` to the `GS` register.
 Next we read value by address `A20_TEST_ADDR` (it is `0x200`) and put this value into `saved` variable and `ctr`.
 Next we write updated `ctr` value into `fs:gs` with `wrfs32` function, make little delay, and read value into the `GS` register by address `A20_TEST_ADDR+0x10`, if it's not zero we already have enabled a20 line.
 If A20 is disabled, we try to enabled it with different method which you can find in the `a20.c`.
 For example with call of `0x15` BIOS interruption with `AH=0x2041` and etc...
-If `enabled_a20` function finihsed with fail, printed error message and called function `die`.
+If `enabled_a20` function finished with fail, printed error message and called function `die`.
 You can remember it from the first source code file where we started - [arch/x86/boot/header.S](https://github.com/torvalds/linux/blob/master/arch/x86/boot/header.S):

 ```assembly
 die: